tongxin-wang/TexFit/README.md

 #### Local Fashion Image Editing

-Once the ERLM and Texfit are trained, you can edit a fashion image locally by running the following command:
+Once the ERLM and TexFit are trained, you can edit a fashion image locally by running the following command:

 ```shell
 CUDA_VISIBLE_DEVICES=0 python pipeline.py \